How We Do It

 LLM-agnostic by design

 The right model for each task.
 No vendor lock-in.
-The platform adapts as the underlying technology evolves, without forcing your operations to follow.
+The architecture adapts as the underlying technology evolves, without forcing your operations to follow.

 06

-The protections are baked into the platform foundation.
+The protections are baked into the foundation.
 No agent, no skill, no prompt, no operator action, and no future update can override them.
-The guarantees are verifiable, not aspirational.
+The protections are inspectable and immutable.

 03 / Why It Matters